 Car Trash Bag: Plastic grocery bags make great car trash bags.
 Keep the garbage corralled, or at least have it on hand for when you DO decide to clean out your car.

-Small Trash Can Liners: No one ever needs to scrape an unwrapped lozenge and sticky Kleenex from the bottom of a bathroom trashcan.
-Use them until they get gross.
+Small Trash Can Liners: No one ever needs to scrape an unwrapped lozenge and dried sticky Kleenex from the bottom of a bathroom trashcan again.
+Pop a plastic grocery bag in your bathroom trash case and use and resume them until they get gross.
 Keep some folded at the bottom of your trash cans and shredder so you’ll always know where they are when they need to be changed.

-Arts & Crafts: The arts and crafts world has taken on the plastic bag problem.
+Arts & Crafts: Because they are the backbone of the world, it comes as no surprise that the arts and crafts world has taken on the plastic bag problem.
 A cursory search will yield tons of awesome ideas on how to use bags for crafts.
 A popular option is cutting the bag into strips and using it as “yarn” to crochet.
 And while there are a million plastic bag crafts I can endorse, one I can’t are the plastic fusing tutorials.
 It’s a cool idea, in theory.
 Except, heating and ironing plastic bags release fumes that are extremely harmful.
 Much like removing paint from plastic containers, it’s just not worth it.
 Plastic grocery bags are also great if you are painting.
 If you want to keep your brushes wet to use later, wrap them in plastic grocery bags and put them in the refrigerator.

 Toilet Tools Caddy: I’ve had fancy plunger-hiders, but it always seemed like another thing that was, “unclean”.
 Just another something that the plunger made dirty.
 I keep all my toilet tools in a plastic grocery bag.
 And, if you have to move them, you’ve got handles.

 Reuse Them as Actual Grocery Bags: Take them to the grocery store.
-I feel like this is a no brainer, but… They fold easy, are lightweight, and are highly smush-able.
+I feel like this is a no brainer, but, sometimes everyone needs a reminder.
+They fold easy, are lightweight, and are highly smush-able.
 Keep some in your car as more than just a car trash bag.
 When I’m transporting big projects, plastic grocery bags also make great temporary sorting stations.
 Again, you can write on them, labeling them for easy recognition.

 Again, plastic bags are bad for the environment, but they exist.
 Let’s try and mitigate the damage by using plastic grocery bags as many times as you can before disposing/recycling.